Susanne Baer

-Susanne Baer, FBA (born 16 February 1964) is a German legal scholar and one of the 16 judges of the Federal Constitutional Court of Germany.
-Baer has been the William W. Cook Global Law Professor at the University of Michigan Law School since winter 2010 and is also a professor of public law and gender studies with the Law Faculty at Humboldt University of Berlin and its dean of academic affairs.
+Susanne Baer, FBA (born 16 February 1964) is a German legal scholar and was one of the 16 judges of the Federal Constitutional Court of Germany from 2011 to 2023.
+Baer has been the William W. Cook Global Law Professor at the University of Michigan Law School since winter 2010 and is also a professor of public law and gender studies with the law faculty at Humboldt University of Berlin and its dean of academic affairs.

 Early life and education

 Baer was born in Saarbrücken, Saarland on 16 February 1964.
 From 1983 to 1988, Baer studied German law and political science at the Free University of Berlin.
 She received her LL.M. from the University of Michigan Law School in 1993.

 Career

 With a scholarship by the Hans Böckler Foundation between 1993 and 1995, Baer wrote her doctoral thesis "Dignity or equality: The appropriate fundamental-rights concept of anti-discrimination law – a comparison of the approach to sexual harassment in the workplace in the Federal Republic of Germany and the U.S." at the Goethe University Frankfurt, for which she received the Walter Kolb Memorial Award of the City of Frankfurt am Main.

 Baer was visiting professor of public law at the universities of Bielefeld in 2001/02 and Erfurt in 2001.

 In 2002, Baer declined the offer of a professorship at the University of Bielefeld but soon after was appointed university professor at the Humboldt University of Berlin.
 In 2005/2006, she served as vice president for academic and international affairs at Humboldt University and as director of its Centre for Transdisciplinary Gender Studies and GenderCompetenceCentre (2003–2010).

 Baer's research areas include socio-cultural legal studies, gender studies, law against discrimination, and comparative constitutional law.